alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-1.md

 [^facebook]: For a timeline that conveys a shocking pattern of behaviour at Facebook, which is hard to treat as anything other than a flagrant disregard for user’s data privacy, see [Facebook data privacy scandal: A cheat sheet](https://www.techrepublic.com/article/facebook-data-privacy-scandal-a-cheat-sheet/).

 [^conversation]: We explored this point more fully in a separate article: Burr, C. (2022).
 Charities are contributing to growing mistrust of mental-health text support—Here’s why.
 The Conversation.
-Retrieved 29 July 2022, from http://theconversation.com/charities-are-contributing-to-growing-mistrust-of-mental-health-text-support-heres-why-179056
+Retrieved 29 July 2022, from [http://theconversation.com/charities-are-contributing-to-growing-mistrust-of-mental-health-text-support-heres-why-179056](http://theconversation.com/charities-are-contributing-to-growing-mistrust-of-mental-health-text-support-heres-why-179056)

 ## A Culture of Distrust

 In the context of the law, it is well known that states and public sector organisations are beholden to wide-ranging legal duties, both positive and negative, such as those set out in human rights law or in national legislation (e.g. the public sector equality duty created by the UK's Equality Act 2010).

-Commercial organisations are not obligated to observe all of the same principles or rules as public sector organisations, but are nevertheless required to comply with myriad information governance standards, legislation designed to protect environmental sustainability and public health, and a whole host of other corporate or fiduciary duties.
+Commercial organisations are not obligated to observe all of the same principles or rules as public sector organisations, but are nevertheless required to comply with myriad information governance standards, legislation designed to protect environmental sustainability and public health, and a whole host of other corporate or fiduciary duties[^ea10].

+[^ea10]: It is important to note that private organisations are still bound by the legal duties of non-discrimination, even where they fall outside the wider scope of the public sector equality duty.
+For further advice and guidance on these topics, see [this recent publication](https://www.equalityhumanrights.com/en/advice-and-guidance/artificial-intelligence-public-services) by the Equality and Human Rights Commission on Artificial Intelligence in Public Services.

 And, third sector organisations, such as charities or volunteer groups, may have less restrictive legislation governing their conduct, but are still expected to adhere to necessary transparency and accountability standards over matters such as the organisation and incorporation of managing trusts.

 Such legal requirements create an interlocking foundation upon which public perceptions and attitudes towards trust can be based, but are often difficult to separate and pick apart.
 And, even where one is able to do so, legal requirements typically set only the *minimal standards* expected of organisations.
 To put it simply, and sidestep a vast amount of important jurisprudence, just because something is legal does not guarantee it is ethical or socially acceptable.

 On top of the norms that fall within the scope of the law, modern institutions and organisations are also expected to observe and comply with an expansive and shifting set of ethical and social norms.
-For example, while underpinned by legal mechanisms, matters of social justice and fairness go beyond the legal requirements to ensure non-discrimination (e.g. poverty, a risk factor associated with worse mental health outcomes, is not a protected characteristic).
-Moreover, while legal texts help to enshrine and enact pre-existing rights[^article8], they often leave wide scope for actions that may be sufficient for discharging the corresponding duty but are seen by many as, at best, failing to observe the spirit of the law, and at worst, morally impermissible.
+For example, while underpinned by legal mechanisms, matters of social justice and fairness go beyond the legal requirements to ensure non-discrimination (e.g. poverty, a risk factor associated with worse mental health outcomes, is not a protected characteristic[^protected] as set out in the Equality Act 2010)[^reviewer].
+Moreover, legal texts often leave wide scope for actions that may be sufficient to discharge duties corresponding to individual rights[^article8], but are seen by many as, at best, failing to observe the spirit of the law, and at worst, morally impermissible.

+[^protected]: The [Equality Act 2010](https://www.legislation.gov.uk/ukpga/2010/15/part/2/chapter/1) sets out the following protected characteristics:
+    - Age
+    - Disability
+    - Gender reassignment
+    - Marriage and civil partnership
+    - Pregnancy and maternity
+    - Race
+    - Religion or belief
+    - Sex
+    - Sexual orientation
+    They are protected in the sense that the law is designed to protect individuals from unfair treatment or discrimination on the basis of these characteristics.

+[^reviewer]: Our thanks to a reviewer for bringing the following example to our attention of a local council who unanimously voted to make 'care experience' a protected characteristic within its constituency: [https://www.cypnow.co.uk/news/article/cumberland-council-votes-to-make-care-experience-a-protected-characteristic](https://www.cypnow.co.uk/news/article/cumberland-council-votes-to-make-care-experience-a-protected-characteristic).

 A particularly well known illustration of this problem is the EU's General Data Protection Regulation (GDPR) and ePrivacy Directive.
 The GDPR (and directive) resulted in widespread changes to the operation of cookies, including a requirement to receive users’ consent before any cookies were used, except those strictly necessary.
 However, as almost everyone will know from first-hand experience, the manner in which some organisations secure consent can range from the entirely user-friendly, to the intentionally frustrating use of dark patterns[^dark] or hours long process of flipping hundreds of opt-out toggle buttons.
 Here, the expectations that society have regarding what is both legally and morally permissible clearly differ substantially from what is desirable from the perspective of the organisation.